aosabook/500lines/search-engine/README.md

 But, if you merge all the segments into one segment every time you update your index, your updates are no longer very incremental.
+It's wasteful to copy an entire huge segment just to add a few things to it.

 It turns out there's a middle ground that works pretty well, although I don't know if it has reasonable mathematically guaranteed worst-case performance.
-You find the smallest index segment that is bigger as all the segments smaller than itself put together;
+You find the largest index segment that is no bigger than all the segments smaller than itself put together;
-and you merge all those smaller segments into a single segment, but not the one that's bigger than the smaller ones put together.
+and you merge it with all those smaller segments.
+Intuitively, it's not too wasteful to merge it, since it comprises no more than half of the resulting index.

 For example, suppose you have existing segments of sizes 100k, 250k, 750k, and 2500k: